kragen/derctuo/transaction-per-call.md

 Error handling
 --------------

+This was Hopwood's primary concern in the design of Noether.

 Error handling becomes substantially easier.
 Nonlocal exceptions are especially popular in pure functional languages because cleanup while unwinding the stack is unnecessary; by contrast, C++ had so much trouble with this